|Electrostatic Force||Diffusion Field||Extracellular Circulation|

 |Spinal Cord (Transverse)||12|

-Our simple calculation assumes the boundary of the brain is infinitely far away, but suppose the boundary is better approximated as another sphere of radius b.
+Our calculation assumes the boundary of the brain is infinitely far away.
+Suppose the boundary is better approximated as another sphere of radius b.
 The impedance of the electrode becomes,

+If b = 6 mm, a = 0.6 mm, and τ = 3 kΩmm, then Z = 360 Ω. Our assumption that the brain is infinite is accurate to 10% provided that a/b < 0.1, which is always the case for implanted EEG electrodes.
 Consider an electrode protruding from the bottom surface of the skull and into the brain.
 The skull itself is made of bone, which has resistivity forty times higher than that of brain tissue.
-Thus the bone acts as an insulator around the shaft of the electrode.
-If we assume that the far end of the electrode, where it emerges from the top side of the skull, is also insulated, we see that the tip of our electrode is like a conducting hemisphere in a conducting medium divided by an insulating plane.
-An argument of symmetry reveals that the external impedance of this hemispherical electrode will be twice that of the spherical electrode:
+The bone acts as an insulator around the shaft of the electrode.
+If we assume that the other end of the electrode, where it emerges from the top side of the skull, is insulated from body fluid, we see that the tip of our electrode is like a conducting hemisphere in a conducting medium divided by an insulating plane.
+By symmetry, the impedance of this hemispherical electrode will be twice that of the spherical electrode:

-Suppose we have two screws of radius 0.6 mm, penetrating the skull and entering the brain 10 mm apart.
-Their impedance will be close to 1.6 kΩ.
+Suppose we have two screws of radius 0.6 mm penetrating the skull and entering the brain 10 mm apart.
+If τ = 3.0 kΩmm, the impedance between them will be close to 1.6 kΩ.
 If we increase their separation to 20 mm, their impedance will change hardly at all.
-If we have two bare wires of radius 100 μm penetrating 100 μm into the brain and separated by 1 mm, their impedance will be 10 kΩ.
+If we have two bare wires of radius 100 μm penetrating 100 μm into the brain and separated by 1 mm, the impedance between them will be 10 kΩ.
 If we increase their separation to 20 mm, their impedance will change hardly at all.

-We can calculate the external impedance of mixed electrodes also, using the same considerations as above.
-Their combined external impedance is approximately equal to the sum of their individual external impedances, if we were to combine them each with a bulk grounding electrode.
-Suppose we have a 1.2-mm diameter screw acting as our reference electrode and a 50-μ diameter wire tip acting as our sensing electrode.
-The impedance between the two will be roughly 20 kΩ, this being dominated by the impedance of the wire tip.
-The impedance of the screw tip is only 800 Ω.
+We can calculate the impedance of mixed electrodes using the same considerations as above.
+Their combined impedance is approximately equal to the sum of their individual impedances were they each combined with a ground electrode at infinity.
+Suppose we have a 1.2-mm diameter screw acting as our ground electrode and a 50-μ diameter wire tip acting as our sensing electrode.
+Using τ = 3 kΩmm, the impedance between the two will be roughly 20 kΩ, this being dominated by the impedance of the wire tip.
+The impedance of the screw tip alone is only 800 Ω.

 Suppose we insert a saline-filled glass tube with inner radius 1 μm and outer radius 10 μm into the brain, 50 mm from a skull screw of radius 0.5 mm.
 The tube is our sensing electrode and the screw is our grounding electrode.
-The saline in the glass tube we can treat as a hemispherical electrode protruding from an insulator, so its impedance is roughly 500 kΩ.
-The impedance of the skull screw is 800 Ω. We see that the external impedance of the two electrodes is dominated by the glass tube.
+The saline in the glass tube we can treat as a spherical electrode in the brain.
+Assuming τ = 3 kΩmm, its impedance is 250 kΩ.
+The impedance of the skull screw is 800 Ω. The impedance of the two electrodes is dominated by the glass tube.

-Even with the 1-μm radius tube, the external impedance is only 500 kΩ, which is far less than the 10 MΩ input impedance of our subcutaneous transmitters.
+Even with the 1-μm radius tube, the impedance is only 250 kΩ, much less than the 10 MΩ input impedance of our subcutaneous transmitters.
 At 1 kHz, the 100-pF lead capacitance of the A3019F presents an impedance of 1.6 MΩ, which is three times greater than the glass tube probe impedance.
 For frequencies below 1 kHz, the current flowing into the impedance of our electrode leads and amplifier is negligible compared to the current flowing through the electrode impedance.

 Suppose we shave the fur or hair off our subject's head and place upon the skin a conducting pad.
 According to Ngawhirunpat et al., the skin of a 90-day old rat has is 0.8 mm thick.
 The authors measure the resistance of rat skin to be 20 kΩmm2.
 But their measurement is far lower than most others we can find, so we will use the measurements of Davies et al., whereby the skin of a rat presents resistance 100 kΩmm2.
 According to Mao et al., the average thickness of rat skull is 0.6 mm.
 If we use 120 Ωm for the resistivity of bone, we see that the skull presents a resistance of 200 kΩmm2.